jeremybmerrill/flyover/instructions.md

 Almost there...
 ============
-restart the Pi.
-It should just work (assuming there's a plane flying overhead!!).
+Restart the Pi.
+(Either type `sudo reboot` or just unplug it and plug it back in again) It should just work (assuming there's a plane flying overhead!!).
 It might not.
 Open an issue with the error if it doesn't...

 Disclaimer